How to Access Free Tertiary Education

 - You’ll also be able to access TTAF courses or training later on, as long as you meet that criteria.

-For more information see Fees Free
+For more information see the government website page about Fees Free

 If you’re not eligible for any of the above funding options, you can also check out the annual scholarships that are available to our students.